White-chinned petrel: Description

 The white-chinned petrel measures 51–58 cm in length and has a wingspan of 134–147 cm.
 Males are heavier and average 1390 g whereas females weigh around 1280 g.
 Not only is it the largest Procellaria petrel but is also the largest species in its family outside of the giant petrels.
 This large petrel is sooty-black and has some white on its throat and chin, more so in the Indian Ocean sector than the Atlantic.
 Its primaries can have a silvery appearance underneath.
 Its bill may be horn or yellow with some black between the nostrils.
 It has black legs and feet.
 When it flies, it mixes slow wing beats with glides.
 Although normally quiet, it will rattle or groan while at its colony.

 Distribution and habitat

 The white-chinned petrel utilises many islands during the breeding season.
 2,000,000 pairs breed on South Georgia, Between 175,000 and 226,000 pairs are on the Kerguelen Islands, and 100,000 pairs on Disappointment Island.
 Some also breed on the Crozet Islands, Prince Edward Islands, Campbell Islands, Auckland Islands, Antipodes Islands, and the Falkland Islands.
 During the non-breeding season, the petrels fly from the Antarctic pack ice to the subtropics.

+Vagrancy

+The white-chinned petrel was recorded as a vagrant in Great Britain in May 2020, which was the second record of this species in the North Atlantic.